Thai inspired, my personal version of the spicy, bright, tangy Som Tum (“som” meaning sour, “tum” meaning pounded) or Green Papaya Salad.

 - 2 cups Shredded Green Papaya (preparation steps in instructions section)

 - 1 Plum Tomato, medium diced

-- 8-10 Snow Peas, sliced into thin strips
+- 8-10 Snow Peas or Long Green Beans, sliced into thin strips

 - 1/2 cup Roasted Peanuts, roughly chopped

 While you can buy it ready-made, you can also make at home: take raw peanuts and dry roast them on low heat in a saute pan until lightly colored.
 Put into a jar and shake until skin falls off & pick out peanuts.

 - 2 Thai Green Chilies (optional, adjust for preferred spice level)